San Luis Potosi Mexico Travel Guide

 Ideal for day trips and exploring outside the city limits.

-For short distances within the historic center, walking is often the best choice.
-Consider ride-sharing apps like Uber for convenience and transparent pricing.
+For traveling short distances in the historic center, walking is often the best choice.
+Consider ride-sharing apps like Uber for practicality and transparent pricing.

 Always agree on a taxi fare before starting your trip if the meter is not used.